This page explains how you can manage your errors in Stackdriver Error Reporting.

 To view your muted error groups (and unmute them if desired), do the following:

-You see a Muted Errors page.
+The Muted Errors page appears.
 In the top navigation bar, expand the Resolution status panel.
 Select the resolution status types of the error groups that you wish to hide from your list.

 To unmute an error group, deselect its resolution status type from the same Resolution status panel.